Hundred Days' Reform: Beginning

+The limitations of this approach were exposed by the First Sino-Japanese War (1894–1895) when China was defeated by Meiji Japan, which had undergone comprehensive reforms during the same period.
+The defeat led to additional unequal treaties as European powers took advantage of China's weakness.
+As Tan Sitong (譚嗣同), Kang Youwei (康有爲), and Liang Qichao (梁啓超) saw the utter destruction and political problems of China at this time, such as political division, insurrection, opium addiction (due to the opium wars) and foreign conflicts.
+Therefore, they developed influential philosophical systems for creating solutions which enacted political reform and a new Chinese reformist movement.

 Elements of the Qing government were sufficiently alarmed to permit Kang Youwei and Liang Qichao to propose reforms to Emperor Guangxu; Guangxu agreed.
 Some of Kang's students were also given minor but strategic posts in the capital to assist with the reforms.
 The goals of these reforms included: